 Is CBD oil legal?

 CBD is legal in the UK as long as it is derived from an EU-approved industrial hemp strain or derived from a comparable THC-free strain from abroad (no more than 0.2% THC).
 CBD was introduced to the UK as a novel food in 2019.

 Why is CBD non-addictive?

-CBD does not bind to the receptors in the body responsible for psychoactivity, therefore it is not a habit-forming substance.
-As of April 2020, there is no evidence of withdrawal symptoms from CBD.
+CBD does not bind to the receptors in the body responsible for intoxication.
+It is also not a habit-forming substance.
+As of April 2021, there is no evidence of withdrawal symptoms from CBD.

 What's the maximum safe dose of CBD oil?

 Your ideal dosage of CBD depends on a lot of factors like your body weight, body chemistry, the reason you’re taking CBD, and the concentration of CBD in the product you’re using.
 Common recommendations suggest starting with a low dose and building up to find your ideal amount.
 The Food Standards Agency (FSA) issued a report with a recommendation that one should not exceed 70mg a day (about 28 drops of 5% CBD) unless otherwise authorised by a medical professional.
 For Cannabotech drops, we recommend taking15-30 drops under the tongue up to 4 times a day.
 For Cannabotech food supplement tablets, take 1 tablet up to 4 times per day with food.
 As with any wellness routine, please speak to your doctor to ensure appropriate health and wellness guidance.